petercegoh/jam-oracle/frontend/README.md

 ## Usage

-1. Enable CORS in Flask backend.
+1. Place your Google Maps API key in a `.env` file.
 2. Run the below.

 ```console